clearblueskymind/Keto-Friendly-/Recipes/🐟 Salmon-Patties-with-Matzo-Meal.md

 🍳 Instructions

+Portioning Tip: Use a heaping 1/2 cup measuring cup to divide the mixture into 8 equal patties.
+This ensures consistent size and even cooking.

-1. In a large mixing bowl, combine the canned salmon (flaked), chopped onion, eggs, matzo meal, chia seeds, salt, and pepper.
+1. In a large mixing bowl, combine the canned salmon (flaked), chopped onion, eggs, matzo meal, chia seeds, ground flaxseed, salt, and pepper.

 2. Mix until well combined.
-Let sit for 5 minutes to allow the matzo meal and chia seeds to absorb moisture.
+Let sit for 5–10 minutes to allow the matzo meal, chia, and flaxseed to absorb moisture.

 3. Form into 8 equal patties.
+If the mixture feels too wet to shape, sprinkle in a little more matzo meal or flaxseed, a teaspoon at a time.

 4. Heat a nonstick skillet over medium heat with a portion of the avocado oil.